 If you are concerned that the eating disorder is severe, please contact your Area Coordinator, the WGRAC Director or the Dean of Students.

 Remember…you can only do the best you can.
-If you yourself need support, please contact the Counseling or WGRAC.
+If you yourself need support, please contact the Counseling Center or WGRAC.

 Women & Gender Resource Action Center: Laura R. Lockwood, Director: 860-297-2408